 - Can cause leakage of loose stool around hard stool stuck in the rectum.

 - Children with immunodeficiency or children on immunosuppressant medications

 How does the doctor determine the cause of my child’s diarrhea?

 Since chronic diarrhea can be caused by many different things, your doctor will do a thorough review of your child’s nutritional and growth status and will ask you many questions.
 Questions to be prepared to answer include:

 - What do the stools look like?

-- What does your child eat and drink?
+- What does your child typically have to eat and drink?

 How is chronic diarrhea treated?